willgeary/willgeary.github.io/_posts/2018-01-30-One-Day-of-Taxi-Trips-in-Beijing.md

 <br><br>

 One day of taxi trajectories in Beijing.

+Data processing done in Python.
+Notebook here:

-Made with C++ / openFrameworks.
+Visualized with a custom C++ / openFrameworks script.

 Data from Microsoft Research: https://www.microsoft.com/en-us/research/publication/t-drive-trajectory-data-sample/